Hernán Camoletto

 1976.
 San Jorge, Santa Fe, Argentina.

-In his recent works, he explores the intersection between image and word/discourse.
-Drawing, painting, or installation serve as territories to explore recurring themes: communicability, memory, emotions, and loss.
-His works stem from observation and engagement with various materials and supports, whose singularities shape both the process and the artwork.
+In his recent work, Hernán Camoletto explores the intersection between image, word, and discourse.
+Drawing, painting, and installation operate as territories for the exploration of recurring concerns: communicability, memory, affections, and loss.
+His works emerge from observation and from a relationship with different materials and supports, whose singular qualities shape both the process and the final work.

-Among his collective exhibitions, notable mentions include: "Qué cosa, la poesía visual?" curated by Guillermo Daghero at CCK, Buenos Aires, 2023; "Un decir" curated by Joaquín Rodríguez at BARRO, Buenos Aires, 2021; "Caudal" alongside Gabriel Chaile, Berny Garay Pringles, Alfredo Frías, Jessica Gómez (curated by Andrea Fernández), RUSIA Galería, Tucumán, Argentina, 2014; "Terreno baldío" alongside Luciano Burba and Paola Sferco (curated by Guillermo Daghero), El Gran Vidrio, Córdoba, Argentina, 2014; "Allí, allá, desde Argentina" alongside Noelle Lieber, Alejandra Tavolini, La Herrmana Favorita, Carlos Herrera, Sebastián Pinciroli, Lila Siegrist, Mariana Tellería, Andrea Ostera, Laura Glussman, and Fabricio Caiazza (curated by Santiago Rueda Fajardo), Plataforma Bogotá, Bogotá, Colombia, 2012; "Maratónicos" alongside Joaquín Boz, Evangelina Cipriani, Carla Colombo, Silvia Lenardón, Maximiliano Masuelli, José Pfaffen, Maxi Rossini, and Ana Wandzik (curated by Mariano Luna and Moira Aguirrezabal), Jardín oculto, Buenos Aires, Argentina, 2009.
+Among his group shows are “Cuando el fuego crezca” and “Quiero estar aquí,” simultaneous exhibitions curated by Yuyo Gardiol and held at CRUDO’s Central AFFAIR and Lavalle venues, Buenos Aires, Argentina, 2026; “Qué cosa, la poesía visual?”, curated by Guillermo Daghero, at CCK, Buenos Aires, Argentina, 2023; “Un decir,” curated by Joaquín Rodríguez, at BARRO, Buenos Aires, Argentina, 2021; “Caudal,” together with Gabriel Chaile, Berny Garay Pringles, Alfredo Frías, and Jessica Gómez, curated by Andrea Fernández, at RUSIA Galería, Tucumán, Argentina, 2014; “Terreno baldío,” together with Luciano Burba and Paola Sferco, curated by Guillermo Daghero, at El Gran Vidrio, Córdoba, Argentina, 2014; “Allí, allá, desde Argentina,” curated by Santiago Rueda Fajardo, at Plataforma Bogotá, Bogotá, Colombia, 2012; and “Maratónicos,” curated by Mariano Luna and Moira Aguirrezabal, at Jardín Oculto, Buenos Aires, Argentina, 2009.

-His works are part of private collections in Argentina, Chile, the United States, Canada, and France.
+His works are held in private collections in Argentina, Chile, the United States, Canada, and France.

 He currently lives and works in Rosario.